 Next up, my girl Spencer Schrock.

 I met Spencer when she was a sophomore at Dallas High School.
 She was an extremely talented dancer from another studio who was looking for new connections in the dance community.
 What began as a teacher-student relationship has blossomed over the last 10 years into a friendship with a grown up woman who pushes me, respects me, and helps me always.
 I am so grateful.
 Miss Spencer teaches Ballet classes in our Vaganova Program.

-(Unrelated - Ballet puns are so my spiritual gift.
+(Unrelated - Ballet puns are SO my spiritual gift.
 When we start our studio coffee shop, let’s feature a “Dirty Chai-kovsky.)